 So, how do you create content that actually gets linked to?

 - According to that same study, content that gets linked to right now:

 - Is authoritative (in other words, written by experts)

-- Is evergreen (the content provides value for YEARS)
+- Is “Evergreen Content” (in other words, content that provides value for YEARS)